dfo-no/EPEPPOL_Digital_Application/README.md

 <a name="Requirement"></a>
 ## Requirement and Steps to run application
- 1. PEPPOL Digital application is standalone application which does not require any server to run the application.
+ 1. EPEPPOL Digital application is standalone application which does not require any server to run the application.
  2. Application minimum requirement is Java 1.8..
     ### Steps to run application
-    1. Download PEPPOL_Digital_Application_Run.zip
+    1. Download EPEPPOL_Digital_Application_Run.zip
     2. Unzip directory.
     3. Run Application.bat

 <a name="PEPPOLDigitalApplicationmodule"></a>
-## PEPPOL Digital Application module
+## EPEPPOL Digital Application module

 1. **no.dfo.peppol.outbound.PeppolOutbound.java**: Outbound / SBD File creation process starts from here .
 Calls other java classes for processing file like Zipping,Base64 encoding , signing,encryption etc.